rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 ### Disable passwords (essential)

-To disable password authentication and use SSH keys instead, change the following lines in `/etc/ssh/sshd_config`, for example using `nano /etc/ssh/sshd_config`:
+To disable password authentication and use SSH keys instead, change the following lines in `/etc/ssh/sshd_config`, for example using `sudo nano /etc/ssh/sshd_config`:

 1. Uncomment `#AuthorizedKeysFile` if it is commented
-2. Change `ChallengeResponseAuthentication yes` to `ChallengeResponseAuthentication yes`
+2. Change `ChallengeResponseAuthentication yes` to `ChallengeResponseAuthentication no`
 3. Change `PasswordAuthentication yes` to `PasswordAuthentication no`
 4. Change `PermitRootLogin yes` to `PermitRootLogin without-password`